TolgaKayadelen/Neural_MSTParser/README.md

 __Usage Notes__

-- Training a new model and test on trianing data
+- Training a new model and test on training data
   - Train the model and test on a subportion of the training data.
 Use --split flag to determine which subpart of the training data will be used for testing.
 ```